anishdpatel28/MacroFlow/README.md

 1. **From GUI**:
    - Select a macro from the sidebar
    - Fill in parameter values if needed
-   - Click "Run Macro" to execute
+   - Click "Run" to execute
    - View results in the embedded terminal

 2. **From Embedded Terminal**: